awaizdottech/canopy/README.md

 - no \* in queries, use specific fields
 - how env variables are used in nodejs & how does dotenv work
 - checking env variables in nodejs & creating fcuntions to access them
-- custom & http defined status codes in nodejs used as variables.
+- custom & http defined status codes in nodejs used as variables
+- implementing refresh token updation at every access token generation with invalidating/expiring old tokens
 - morgan details(imnplemented in little more detail in echo, as well as winston), implementation for production & logging levels with respect to production, development, testing etc
 - logging errors in console in dev mode
 - client doesnt need detail messages of what went wrong